Muphet/eve-ship-comparator/README.md

 ### Templates

-The template engine is extremely simple and based off of the YUI Template.Micro utility that @rgrove wrote for 3.8.0.
-I tore it apart and rebuilt it to work without YUI and to support subtemplate inclusion natively with the special `$` character. `$('/my/inner/template', { 'with': "DATA" })` would include the template at that path (either on the file system for nodejs, or attached to a global templates object on the client) with a set of data.
+The template engine is extremely simple and based off of the YUI Template.Micro utility that [Ryan Grove](https://github.com/rgrove) wrote for YUI 3.8.0.
+I tore it apart and rebuilt it to work without YUI and to support subtemplate inclusion natively with the special `$` character.
+For example:

+    $('/my/inner/template', { 'with': "DATA" })

+Will include the template at that path (either on the file system for nodejs, or attached to a global templates object on the client) with a set of data.
 Templates are provided by a synthetic memoized URL that collects everything in the `shared` directory and precompiles them into runnable JS template code.